- Featured in:

 Impressive layouts

-Dozens of professional templates to impress recruiters before they meet you.
+Dozens of resume templates with pre-formatted spacing and fonts to impress recruiters before they meet you.

 Automatic formatting

-Templates include customizable sections you can move around without breaking the formatting.
+Templates in the hybrid resume format include customizable sections you can move around without breaking the formatting.

 Predesigned borders, font sizes and margins to finish your resume faster.